google/bottery/README.md

 ### Blackboard (and the pointer)

 You can imagine a Bottery map like a finite state machine or a [boardgame board](https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&ved=0ahUKEwibnLuC-JDSAhVRyWMKHZQNB3cQjRwIBw&url=https%3A%2F%2Fwww.pinterest.com%2Fpin%2F361273201334614541%2F&psig=AFQjCNGOTBu2PiFkWuV4zs2eeF-mL0PP-Q&ust=1487208084344985): there are spaces, and connections between the spaces, and rules for how to move between them.
 The map itself doesn't change or store information during play.
-Instead, you have a **pointer** showing whch state you are on, all the variables in the blackboard (like the number of kids in your Game of Life car).
+Instead, you have a **pointer** showing which state you are on, all the variables in the blackboard (like the number of kids in your Game of Life car).

 An RPG map might use the blackboard to store the number of hit points for the main character, their current weapon and its stats, their gold, and quest progress.
 A quiz bot might store all of its categories, questions and answers, the players' current points, and which questions it wants to ask next.
 You can store strings, booleans, numbers, hierarchical objects, and arrays in the blackboard.
 Storing and retrieving information is done with a Javascript-like syntax: `foo.bar[5]` gets the value at the 5th index of object `bar` in object `foo`.  `foo.baz[10][20] = 10` behaves similarly, though unlike Javascript, if these parameters don't exist, it will create new objects or arrays and fill them rather than throwing an error.
 See `parseMapPath` in `map.js` for details.